eeue56/speak-to-the-natives/README.md

 Any examples here exist only as a discussion point - they aren't to be used in the real world.
 In the Maths module, I have put purposely badly-named functions such as adding/subtracting so they are clearly not part of Basics or anything other real module.

+Native is set to change in Elm 0.16, so this document will be updated to reflect that.
+I will tag the final version before updating with 0.15.1 so people can find that.

 Template
 --------